resque/resque-scheduler/README.markdown

 ### Schedule jobs per environment

 Resque-Scheduler allows to create schedule jobs for specific envs.
+The arg `rails_env` (optional) can be used to determine which envs are concerned by the
-The arg :rails_env (optional) can be used to determine which envs are concerned by the job:
+job:

     create_fake_leaderboards:
       cron: "30 6 * * 1"